 “All censorships exist to prevent anyone from challenging current conceptions and existing institutions.
 All progress is initiated by challenging current conceptions and executed by supplanting existing institutions.
 Consequently, the first condition of progress is the removal of censorship.” ― George Bernard Shaw, Mrs. Warren’s Profession

-It can become too cumbersome to implement this balance in large social groups, so some people specialize in this area we call law.
+Implementing this balance in large social groups can become too cumbersome, so some people specialize in this area we call law.
 Ideally, they set standards that protect and support the people’s general welfare.
 But some rules are often standards based on arbitrary or prejudiced points of view.

 “Censorship is telling a man he can’t have a steak just because a baby can’t chew it.” ― Mark Twain

 Some subcultures set standards that support the interests of those in control of the entity.
 These rules don’t have to be fair, and they aren’t most of the time.
 They skew what is appropriate based on their beliefs and standards.
 A popular form of media censorship hides under the guise of “community standards” or similar innocuous terms.

 Censorship is a way of promoting a set of values while excluding opposing views.
 That is why it’s a subtle form of propaganda.
 Propaganda aims to advance biased and prejudiced arguments simultaneously, excluding opposing points of view.